2 Types of VBA Macros in Excel

 Subprocedure syntax system.

-Subprocedures always start with the keyword “Sub”, the macro’s name, and then a pair of parentheses.
-Every macro must have a unique name.
-The parentheses are required.
-They’re empty if the procedure doesn’t use any arguments.
+Subprocedures always start with “Sub”, the macro name (a unique name for every macro) and parentheses (they are empty if there are no arguments).
 The “End Sub” statement signals the end of the procedure.
-The lines in between comprise the procedure’s code.
+The lines in between comprise the code.

-The CurrentDate macro also has a comment.
-Comments are simply notes for users, and they’re ignored by VBA.
+The CurrentDate macro has a comment.
+Comments are notes for users that are ignored by VBA.
 A comment line begins with an apostrophe.
-You can also put a comment in the same line as a statement.
-In other words, when VBA encounters an apostrophe, it ignores the rest of the text in the line.

 Executing a Sub-Procedure

-• Press the procedure’s shortcut key combination (if it has one).
+• Press the procedure’s shortcut key combination (if there is one).

-• Click a button or other shape that has a macro assigned to it.
+• Click a button or any other shape that has a macro assigned to it.

-• If the VB Editor is active, move the cursor anywhere within the code and press F5.
+• If the VB Editor is active, move the cursor within the code and press F5.

 • Execute the procedure by calling it from another VBA procedure.